dalibo/emaj/docs/en/groupsCreationFunctions.rst

    ARRAY[‘element_1’,’ element_2’, ...]

 Both regular expressions follow the POSIX rules.
 Refer to the PostgreSQL documentation for more details.
-The first one defines a filter that selects the tables of the schema.
-The second one defines an exclusion filter applied on the selected tables.
+The first one defines a filter that selects the tables or sequences of the schema.
+The second one defines an exclusion filter applied on the selected tables or sequences.
+An inclusion filter set as *NULL* or empty string doesn’t select any element.
+An exclusion filter set as *NULL* or empty string doesn’t exclude any element.
 For instance:

 To select all tables or sequences of the schema my_schema::